Version 1.1, last updated 18 February 2021

 4.5 If any of these warranties and representations is untrue or inaccurate you indemnify us in accordance with clause 8.
 We may also cancel any or all Subscriptions and/or end this Agreement (ie. delete your account) in accordance with clause 11.

-4.6 The Service requires Google Chrome.
+4.6 The Service is optimised for Google Chrome.

 5. Our rights to make changes